 IEEE 802 LAN/MAN Standards Committee (LMSC) is pleased to provide comments on the above-captioned proceeding to the NPRM on the use of the 5850-5925 MHz Band dated 17 December 2019.

 IEEE 802 LMSC is a leading- consensus-based industry standards body, producing standards for wireless networking devices, including wireless local area networks (“WLANs”), wireless specialty networks (“WSNs”), wireless metropolitan area networks (“Wireless MANs”), and wireless regional area networks (“WRANs”).
 We appreciate the opportunity to provide these comments to the Commission.
-With the release of FCC NPRM 19-129 (E.T.
-Docket 19-138), the United States Federal Communications Commission has requested comments regarding assessing the 5.9 GHz band rules and propose appropriate changes to ensure the spectrum supports its highest and best use.
-In this NPRM it is proposed to: “… continue to dedicate spectrum—the upper 30 megahertz portion of the band—for transportation and vehicle safety purposes, while repurposing the remaining lower 45 megahertz part of the band for unlicensed operations to support high-throughput broadband applications.”

 IEEE 802 is a committee of the IEEE Standards Association and Technical Activities, two of the Major Organizational Units of the Institute of Electrical and Electronics Engineers (IEEE).
 IEEE has about 420,000 members in about 190 countries and supports the needs and interests of engineers and scientists broadly.
 In submitting this document, IEEE 802 acknowledges and respects that other components of IEEE Organizational Units may have perspectives that differ from, or compete with, those of IEEE 802.
 Therefore, this submission should not be construed as representing the views of IEEE as a whole.

+With the release of FCC NPRM 19-129 (E.T.
+Docket 19-138), the United States Federal Communications Commission has requested comments regarding assessing the 5.9 GHz band rules and proposing appropriate changes to ensure the spectrum supports its highest and best use.
+In this NPRM it is proposed to: “… continue to dedicate spectrum—the upper 30 megahertz portion of the band—for transportation and vehicle safety purposes, while repurposing the remaining lower 45 megahertz part of the band for unlicensed operations to support high-throughput broadband applications.”

 The IEEE Std 802.11p-2010 amendment, now incorporated into IEEE Std 802.11-2016, provides core technology for Dedicated Short-Range Communication (DSRC).
 The term "OCB" (outside the context of a BSS (Basic Service Set)) was introduced in IEEE 802.11p, which specified "Wireless Access in Vehicular Environments".
 The OCB specifications within IEEE Std 802.11 continue to support DSRC-compatible operation.

 The IEEE 802.11 Working Group (WG) is now specifying an IEEE Next Generation V2X (Vehicle-to-everything) (NGV) amendment with the IEEE P802.11bd project.
 As described below, the IEEE P802.11bd amendment is intended to provide a seamless evolution path from DSRC in the 5.9 GHz DSRC band.
 Any consideration of the rules governing use of the 5.9 GHz band must recognize the societal value of allowing DSRC and IEEE P802.11bd to operate together in the ITS band.
 It should be noted that one of the advanced features being considered for the IEEE P802.11bd project is 20 MHz bandwidth operation.